0xflotus/hcal/README.md

 # hcal

-A programmer's calendar for terminal
+A hexadecimal calendar in terminal for programmers

 ## Installation